Shashank-Salian/edu_x_change/README.md

 3. Configure the database settings:

-   Open the backend/edu_x_change/settings.py file and modify the following section:
+   Install MySQL and run the server.
+Open the `settings.py` file and modify the following section:

    ```python
    DATABASES = {